vorpalnet/blade/services/events/README.md

 ## Deploy

-1. **Provision the JMS resources.** The Events console can create them, or use the WLST fallback:
+1. **Provision the JMS resources.** `install.sh` runs this for you (the "Provision the JMS event bus" row in STEP 5, or headless `./install.sh <env> jms`) by executing the script below.
+The Events console can also create them, or run the WLST directly:
    ```bash
    export WL_USER=weblogic WL_PASS=...
 WL_ADMIN=t3://<admin>:7001
    # engine-tier cluster name; defaults to BEA_ENGINE_TIER_CLUST.